The Top Reasons to

 Ever take a ride in a lit pedicab sculpture?
 You will in the fall.
 (Rendering courtesy Cai Studio and the Association for Public Art Installations)

 The Association for Public Art (aPA) brings two remarkable sculptural installations to Philly in 2017.
 The first, Big Bling, is a creation of acclaimed sculptor Martin Puryear, standing as his largest temporary outdoor sculpture yet.
-To be debuted in May, the multi-tier wood structure appears to be part animal, part abstract sculpture and part meditation piece.
+On view from June to November 2017 on Kelly Drive, the multi-tier wood structure appears to be part animal, part abstract sculpture and part meditation piece.

 Fireflies: Fall 2017

 Meanwhile, in the fall, the aPA, working with guest curator Lance Fung of Fung Collaboratives, will light up the Benjamin Franklin Parkway with Cai Guo-Qiang: Fireflies, an interactive artwork consisting of 27 luminous, kinetic sculptures in the form of free pedicabs.
-Participants can take a ride inside the moving sculptures, which will travel in a route connecting the iconic institutions along the parkway.
+Participants can take a ride inside the moving sculptures, which will travel in a route between Sister Cities Park and Iroquois Park connecting the iconic institutions along the parkway.

 Andrew Wyeth: In Retrospect at the Brandywine River Museum of Art